filip-swinarski/devtools/README.md

 4. Add removing property from pane.
 5. Live mode:
-	inspector pane in a popup pointing to selected element console log button working on log selection and console input
+	inspector pane in a popup pointing to selected element add highlighting elements when chosen
+	console log button working on log selection and console input

 ## Bugs
+1. Popup should not appear below screen